3 Simple Tips for Putting the Lessons of Earth Day into Practice

 On Earth Day this year, we’re looking to the trend of how teachers are using less paper by going digital—and offering a few tips on how you can adapt your classroom habits to do the same!

-Save, but don’t print, your PDFs!
-Not all reading excerpts are found in textbooks or novels, and sometimes it’s nice to incorporate a news article or scholarly research that complements the traditional materials you present to your students.
+Deliver Content Digitally.
+Not all reading excerpts are found in textbooks or novels, and sometimes it’s nice to incorporate a news and blog articles or scholarly research that complements the traditional materials you present to your students.
 However, before you give in to the urge to print every article analyzing symbolism in Lord of the Flies, take heed!
-Simply PDF the documents, and drop them into your student’s Schoology folders.
-Or if you’d like to be more direct, shoot it over as an e-mail or message.
+Use an LMS or other learning platform to link out to articles, post them in a course update, or embed them in the platform.

 Recycle, reduce, reuse, and digitize your worksheets.
 Though students need paper and pencil for some worksheets, start off each year by re-assessing your documents and see if there are any that can be updated to a digital format.
 Not only does this reduce paper, but it saves time printing, handing out the papers, carrying them home to grade, and so on.
 Dog ate my worksheet, no more.
 Instantaneous submission of work creates a more streamlined classroom - and affords teachers and students more time to interact through discussion and learning instead of collecting papers.